 Karon is a Patron of the charity FORWARD (Foundation for Women’s Health Research and Development).

-Karon is regulated by the Bar Standards Board and accepts instruction under Standard Contractual Terms, details of which can be found on our website under Code of Conduct.
+Karon is regulated by the Bar Standards Board and accepts instructions under Standard Contractual Terms, details of which can be found here.

 Karon is committed to protecting and respecting your privacy.
 In order to provide legal services to her clients, including advice and representation services, Karon needs to collect and hold personal data.
 That may include personal data of my client and others who feature in the matter upon which she is instructed.
 To read Karon’s privacy notice in full, please see here.

 “Noted for her expertise in public and administrative law cases pursued on the grounds of equality and human rights law.
 She has considerable experience of challenging welfare reform on behalf of marginalised claimants.
 Other recent cases have concerned immigration, legal aid availability and Article 8 rights.
 ‘She’s a brilliant advocate on human rights and equality, and is brilliant to work with.’
 ‘A doughty fighter who is client-friendly,’ and ‘a very effective and passionate advocate.’”
 (Chambers and Partners 2019)